ow2-proactive/proactive-jupyter-kernel/README.md

 TODO:

 1. help pragma
-2. modify tasks handling instead of creating a new one if the name already exists
-3. check how to highlight Python syntax
+2. check how to highlight Python syntax
-4. add auto-complete
+3. add auto-complete
-5. re-adapt the valid_pragma method to be more robust to parameters order in pragmas (parse and, then, check regular expression of each parameter value)
+4. re-adapt the valid_pragma method to be more robust to parameters order in pragmas (parse and, then, check regular expression of each parameter value)